 Upper Merion Township Fire & Emergency Medical Service Department is a combination department that consists of volunteer and career fire/EMS personnel, ready to respond at all times.
 Our members respond to all types of emergencies out of five different stations within the township, and provide outstanding emergency medical care and fire rescue services.
 With township fire companies dating back to 1920, the Upper Merion Township Fire & EMS continues to provide dedicated services to the citizens and visitors of Upper Merion.

-The Fire and EMS Department is overseen by Chief of Fire & EMS, Dennis Rubin, and functions as a branch of the Department of Public Safety, which also includes the police department and is overseen by Director and Chief of Police Thomas Nolan.
+The Fire and EMS Department is overseen by the Interim Chief of Fire & EMS, Blaine Leis, and functions as a branch of the Department of Public Safety, which also includes the police department and is overseen by Director and Chief of Police Thomas Nolan.
 Dr. Stephen Pulley serves as the Medical Director for the Fire & EMS Department, and oversees the training, certification, and care provided by the paramedics and emergency medical technicians.

 The career firefighter/EMTs staff an apparatus capable of responding to fires, rescues, and emergency medical calls Monday through Friday from 6:00AM to 6:00PM to supplement the volunteer response.
 Volunteer Firefighters still respond to calls 24/7, regardless of the career staffing.
 In May 2019, the township received control of the EMS service in the township as Lafayette Ambulance ceased functions after 57 years of exemplary service to the township.
 The township immediately added a second Advanced Life Support (ALS) ambulance on 24/7 coverage of the township.
 Working together, the career and volunteer members respond to approximately 1500 fire emergencies, and 4200 EMS emergencies annually.